Cebu City's 1st congressional district

 Cebu City's 1st congressional district is one of the two congressional districts of the Philippines in the city of Cebu.
 It has been represented in the House of Representatives of the Philippines since 1987.
 The district consists of forty six barangays of the city locally referred to as the "North District".
 It was represented in the 19th Congress by Rachel del Mar of the Nationalist People's Coalition (NPC).

-House Speaker Lord Allan Velasco has been designated as the caretaker of the said congressional district.

 Representation history

+Since the creation of the seat in 1987, it has always been held by members of the Del Mar family.

 Election results

+2025

+Incumbent Rachel del Mar (Nationalist People's Coalition) ran for a second term.
+She was previously elected in 2022 with 45.99% of the vote and a 50,350 vote (20.65%) margin over her closest opponent.

+Del Mar ran against three other candidates, including Cebu City councilor Mary Ann de los Santos (Liberal Party-BOPK) and Cebu City Liga ng mga Barangay president Franklyn Ong (Laban ng Demokratikong Pilipino).
+Both Del Mar and Ong ran under BOPK in the previous election, with Del Mar defecting from her late father Raul's longtime party in favor of incumbent mayor Raymond Garcia's Kugi Uswag Sugbo.

+Del Mar won re-election, albeit with a decreased margin of 23,876 votes (9.56%), over second-placer Ong.